SAP/luigi/docs/ux-manager.md

 LuigiClient.uxManager().removeBackdrop()
 ````

 - **addBackdrop()** - Adds a backdrop to block the top and side navigation.
-It is created based on Fundamental UI Modal, which you can use in your micro fortend to achieve the same behaviour
+It is based on Fundamental UI Modal, which you can use in your micro front-end to achieve the same behaviour.
-- **removeBackdrop()** - Removes the backdrop
+- **removeBackdrop()** - Removes the backdrop.